prlakhani/slackbot-deploys/README.md

     `$ python fetchChannelId.py channelname`

-8. If you haven't set up pip for python, go in your terminal and run.
+8. To run locally: if you haven't set up pip for python, go to your terminal and run.
 `$ sudo easy_install pip`

 9. While in the project directory, run

     `$ sudo pip install -r requirements.txt`

-    `$ python slackbotExercise.py`
+    `$ python slackbot-deploy.py`

-Run the script to start the workouts and hit ctrl+c to stop the script.
-Hope you have fun with it!
+Currently, this works using Heroku's scheduler (remember to set up the necessary environment variables), but this can sometimes be unreliable.

+TODO: replace above with clock process, [as suggested by Heroku](https://devcenter.heroku.com/articles/clock-processes-python)

+TODO: move `allowedToDeploy` config variable into environment variable